bootstrap-vue/bootstrap-vue/src/components/progress/README.md

 Set the maximum value with the `max` prop (default is `100`), and the current value via the `value` prop (default `0`).

-When creating multiple bars in a sinple process, place hte value prop on the individual `<b-progress-bar>` sub components (see the **Multiple Bars** section below for more details)
+When creating multiple bars in a single process, place the value prop on the individual `<b-progress-bar>` sub components (see the **Multiple Bars** section below for more details)

 ## Labels